manish-chet/Data-Engineering-Notes/docs/DataEngineering/fileformat.md

 ![Steps](parnew.svg)

-1. Encoding: These techniques transform data into a more compact format before compression.
+1. **Encoding**: These techniques transform data into a more compact format before compression.

     **Dictionary Encoding**: